2014: The biggest secret of the Cage Age

 Please be aware this video contains scenes of a distressing nature.

 Our investigators documented appalling suffering, with rabbits confined in tiny cages of bare wire, causing injuries and stress, and leaving them unable to express their natural behaviours of hopping, moving freely, digging or hiding.

 In many farms the cages were coated in the fur of rabbits long gone, and in some cases dead rabbits had been left to rot outside sheds in digger trucks, in the walkways between cage rows, on top of the cages or in the cages with other young rabbits.

 Underneath the cages, there were mounds of faeces that in some farms generated horrifically overpowering ammonia smells and made it hard to breathe.
 In one farm our investigator had to wade through the waste just to check on the rabbits' welfare, so long had it been since a clean out.

 Just a machine

-Rarely documented, our Investigation Unit filmed does that were still nursing their kits being grabbed from cages to be artificially inseminated as farmers plan out their next pregnancy.
-These fleeting brutal moments are the only times they ever leave their cage during the 2 year production cycle.
+Rarely documented, our Investigation Unit filmed farmers grabbing does - who were still nursing their kits - from their cage to be artificially inseminated for their next pregnancy.
+These fleeting, brutal moments are the only times female rabbits ever get to ‘leave’ their cage during their 2-year production cycle.